Guard Your Heart and Mind From the Enemy in 2021

-All believers in Yeshua, at one time or another, experience weakness.
-We could be tired, sick, experiencing loss of some kind, etc. It is often during these times when the enemy tries to manipulate those weaknesses.
-It is during times of weakness you really need to guard your heart and mind so that you can experience God’s peace and don’t allow negative thinking to take root.
+All believers in Jesus, at one time or another, experience weakness.
+It could be that we are tired, sick, experiencing loss of some kind, etc. It is often during these times when the enemy attempts to manipulate those weaknesses.
+It is during times of weakness that you really need to guard your heart and mind so that you can experience God’s peace and not allow negative thinking to take root.
 Learn how to set a watchman on the wall to protect your peace!

 Guard Your Heart and Mind In Times of Weakness and Weariness

-I have been experiencing a real lack of sleep lately.
-We have had our dogs for 7 years now and all of a sudden, after starting my blog, they have begun waking me up in the middle of the night, every night.
+When I had first written this post, I had been experiencing a real lack of sleep.
+We had our two dogs, one for 7 years and one for 14 years (one was 14 and the other 15 and they have since passed away and we now have a very rambunctious Olde English Bulldog) and all of a sudden, after starting my blog, they had begun waking me up in the middle of the night, every night.

 I am a very light sleeper, unlike my husband who sleeps like a rock.
 So I wake up at even the slightest of noises.

-I have one dog that has to move to various parts of the room throughout the night and his nails hit the hardwood floors like tap shoes!
-Then the other dog has to lick his paws for what seems like an eternity.
-He does it so long it wakes me out of a sound sleep.
+Our older dog was beginning to develop dementia and would move to various parts of the room throughout the night and his nails hit the hardwood floors like tap shoes!
+Then the other dog had skin allergies and had to lick his paws for what seems like an eternity.
+He did it so long it woke me out of a sound sleep.
 I am convinced that is the most annoying sound on the planet!

 Once I am awake, my brain thinks it is time to start thinking of EVERYTHING I have been too busy to think about during the day.
 Next thing I know, an hour has passed and I am still awake!